keerthik/keerthik.github.io/about/index.md

 * \[analytics\] Google analytics \[[link](http://www.google.com/analytics/)\]
 * \[font\] FiraSans for body \[[link](http://dev.carrois.com/fira-3-1/)\]
 * \[font\] Monaco for code \[[link](https://github.com/todylu/monaco.ttf/)\]
-* \[OS\] Mac OS X 10.9.x: It's ok, you don't want it

 ### History

 The previous iteration was made while learning Ruby on Rails.
 The one before that was made while learning basic web technologies, HTML, CSS, js, etc. Now that I've learned those things, I have decided a static page is best for personal sites.
 This time [Jekyll](http://jekyllrb.com/){:target="_blank"} is my weapon of choice, and I happily vouch for it.

 I started working on this in Thailand, on April 22nd 2014.